microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/4-bot-service.md

 ```

 The text in the quotation marks is the App Secret, we will store the secret later in a special
 store in the AKS cluster.
-Handle this App Secret carefully, like it's you're own password.
+Handle this App Secret carefully, like it is your own password.

 ## Create Azure Bot Service